 Be here now

 I remember the first time I encountered Ram Dass' book Be Here Now.
-I actually found it at a garage sale when I was in college.
+I found it at a garage sale when I was in college.
 I had never heard of it and had no idea it was famous.
 It was truly an AHA moment for me.
 All these years later, remembering those three words as mantra continues to inspire.
 BE HERE NOW.
 It might be considered cliche in some circles but given I remember the first time I heard it and it was long before it became so colloquial, I still like it and it brings me to mindfulness.
-I'm sure it's important for people to find their own way of coming to mindfulness. … [click on title for the rest of the post]
+It's important for people to find their own way of coming to mindfulness.

 Newsweek covers the Hearing Voices Movement